tslocum/cview/FORK.md

 ## Primitive methods do not return the primitive they belong to

-When chaining multiple method calls on a primitive together, application developers might accidentally end the chain with a different return type than the first method call.
+When chaining multiple primitive method calls together, application developers might accidentally end the chain with a different return type than the first method call.
 This could result in unexpected return types.
 For example, ending a chain with `SetTitle` would result in a `Box` rather than the original primitive.

 ## cview is [thread-safe](https://docs.rocketnine.space/gitlab.com/tslocum/cview/#hdr-Concurrency)